Trusted

 Benefits of using a fear and greed index

 By now, you should know how the fear and greed index is put together.
-Now before we move to the real-time implementation of the same, are the advantages of using the same in the first place:
+Here are some of the advantages of using the index:

 • Helps present a broader view of an otherwise volatile market.